Preta: Relations between pretas and humans

 Pretas are generally seen as little more than nuisances to mortals unless their longing is directed toward something vital, such as blood or flesh.
 However, in some traditions, pretas try to prevent others from satisfying their own desires by means of magic, illusions, or disguises.
 They can also turn invisible or change their faces to frighten mortals.

 Generally, however, pretas are seen as beings to be pitied.
 Thus, in some Buddhist monasteries, monks leave offerings of foods, beverages, incenses, lights, fruits or flowers to them before meals.

 In addition, there are many festivals around Asia that commemorate the importance of hungry ghosts or pretas and such festivals exist in Tibetan Buddhist tradition as well as Chinese Taoist tradition.
 Countries such as China, Cambodia, Tibet, Thailand, Singapore, Japan, and Malaysia engage in hungry ghost festivals, and in China this is usually on the 15th day of the 7th lunar month according to their calendar.
-Many rituals involve burning symbolized material possessions, such as joss paper (in the form of money, clothes, gadgets, transportation, estates, accommodation, luxuries, etc) thus linking the concept of the preta with the deceased's materialism in their lifetime.
+Many rituals involve burning symbolized material possessions, such as joss paper (in the form of money, clothes, gadgets, transportation, estates, accommodation, luxuries, etc.) thus linking the concept of the preta with the deceased's materialism in their lifetime.
 Though many pretas or hungry ghosts cling to their material possessions during their human lifetime, some other ghosts represented in the festivals long for their loved ones during their human life.
 During the festivals, people give offerings to the spirits and hope for blessings from their ancestors in return.
 Thus, the hungry ghost festivals commemorating the pretas are a natural part of some Asian cultures and are not limited to only Hindu or Buddhist belief systems.

-Sanatana Dharma
+Hinduism

-In sanatana dharma pretas are very real beings.
-They are a form, a body consisting only of vāyu (air) and akaśa (aether), two of the five great elements (classical elements) which constitutes a body on Earth (others being prithvī [earth], jala [water] and agni [fire]).
+In Hinduism, pretas consist only of vāyu (air) and akaśa (aether), two of the five great elements (classical elements) which constitutes a body on Earth (others being prithvī [earth], jala [water] and agni [fire]).
 There are other forms as per the karma or "actions" of previous lives where a soul takes birth in humanoid bodies with the absence of one to three elements.
-In sanatana Dharma an Atma or soul/spirit is bound to take rebirth after death in a body composed of five or more elements.
+Jiva or soul/spirit is bound to take rebirth after death in a body composed of five or more elements.
 A soul in transient mode is pure and its existence is comparable to that of a deva (god) but in the last form of physical birth.
 The elements except akaśa as defined is the common constituent throughout the universe and the remaining four are common to the properties of the planets, stars and afterlife places such as the underworld.
 This is the reason that Pretas cannot eat or drink as the rest of the three elements are missing and no digestion or physical intake is possible for them.